Battered Wife Syndrome Doesn't Have To Be A Dead End Street

 This is a condition that you find yourself in with someone you love, or someone you have loved and are afraid to leave.

 How did this happen?
-You never planned for your relationship to turn into this!
+You never planned for your relationship to turn into a battered wife syndrome.
 Let's look at an explanation of how relationships become abusive:

 This may have happened to you in one relationship, or in multiple relationships.
 The point is that you have gotten caught in a battered wife syndrome pattern in which you're being abused, and you need help getting out.